watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 ![Create environment](readme_images/create_environment.png "Create environment")

-When prompted to create a collection, go ahead and exit out of the prompt.
+When prompted to create a collection, you can just exit out of the prompt.
 We'll do that through the SDK later on.
 First though, we'll need to get things set up in our Salesforce environment.

 ### Salesforce
 [Log in](https://login.salesforce.com/) to your Salesforce developer environment, and then follow the instructions on the [Watson Salesforce SDK GitHub page](https://github.com/watson-developer-cloud/salesforce-sdk) README to deploy the SDK to your developer org.
 Automatic and manual deployment using Salesforce DX are both supported, as well as manual deployment using Ant.